justingarfield/home-ops/README.md

 I have moved pretty much everything into [Task](https://taskfile.dev/) at this point.
 The Makefile assumes you have [Go](https://go.dev/) installed, and pretty much only covers installing Task to bootstrap with more-or-less.

+_Note: I'm not 100% sold on using [Task](https://taskfile.dev/) at this point; I've just seen others using it in their projects, and decided to give it a try to see how it goes._

 ```shell
 make install-task